marklogic/marklogic-spark-connector/docs/reading-data/custom-code.md

 - `spark.marklogic.read.partitions.javascriptFile` (New in 2.3.0)
 - `spark.marklogic.read.partitions.xquery`
 - `spark.marklogic.read.partitions.xqueryFile` (New in 2.3.0)
+- `spark.marklogic.read.partitions.vars.` (New in 3.0.0)

 If one of the above options is defined, the connector will execute the code associated with the option and expect a sequence of values to be returned.
 You can return any values you want to define partitions; the connector does not care what the values represent.
 The connector will then execute your custom code - defined by `spark.marklogic.read.invoke`, `spark.marklogic.read.javascript`, `spark.marklogic.read.javascriptFile`, `spark.marklogic.read.xquery` or `spark.marklogic.read.xqueryFile` - once for each partition value.
 The partition value will be defined in an external variable named `PARTITION`.
-Note as well that any external variables you define via the `spark.marklogic.read.vars` prefix will also be sent to the code for returning partitions.
+Any external variables you define via the `spark.marklogic.read.partitions.vars.` prefix will be sent to the code for returning partitions.

 The following example shows a common use case for using MarkLogic forest IDs as partitions: